ericbalawejder/ericbalawejder.github.io/_posts/2020-05-11-honest-answers-to-interview-questions.markdown

 `83) What are the qualities of a good leader?
 A bad leader?`<br>
 A good leader is honest, transparent, rational, knowledgeable, values people and leads by example.
-A bad leader is well...turn on the news.
+A bad leader is disconnected, manipulative and tries everything to push liability to escape accountability.

 `84) Do you think a leader should be feared or liked?`<br>
 Liked.